-Brian Eno: Provides "Enossification", which apparently refers to sound treatments he did on some songs.
+- Brian Eno: Provides "Enossification", which apparently refers to sound treatments he did on some songs like "In The Cage" and "The Grand Parade of Lifeless Packaging".
 He may also have let the band borrow some equipment.

-Sequel First: Due to a late injury to Steve Hackett during rehearsals and the necessary switching of venue dates that followed, the American leg of the The Lamb Lies Down On Broadway tour was scheduled to happen before the album itself had even been released in the US.
+- Sequel First: Due to a late injury to Steve Hackett during rehearsals and the necessary switching of venue dates that followed, the American leg of the The Lamb Lies Down On Broadway tour was scheduled to happen before the album itself had even been released in the US.
 The band ended up playing the entirety of the album to audiences who hadn't heard it yet and certainly weren't expecting anything like that.

-The location of the recording, Mick Jagger's Stargroves mansion, which was often a favorite recording location for Led Zeppelin, turned out be be rundown, infested by rats and was believed by band members to be haunted.
+- The location of the recording, Mick Jagger's Stargroves mansion, which was often a favorite recording location for Led Zeppelin, turned out be be rundown, infested by rats and was believed by band members to be haunted.
 The group had very little sleep, and what was supposed to be a way of solidifying group unity actually led to stress and strain for the band.

-Arguments over included songs and lyrics.
-The other members of the band would occasionally rewrite Gabriel's lyrics to better fit their music, and Gabriel wrote several songs on his own (to bridge already-written sections) without the rest of the band's input (one of them, "The Carpet Crawlers", would be a live staple for the post-Gabriel band).
+- Arguments over included songs and lyrics.
+The other members of the band would occasionally tweak Gabriel's lyrics to better fit their music, and Gabriel wrote several songs on his own (to bridge already-written sections) without the rest of the band's input (one of them, "The Carpet Crawlers", would be a live staple for the post-Gabriel band).
 Gabriel also ran into writer's block with "The Light Lies Down On Broadway", leaving Banks and Rutherford to write both music and lyrics.

-The live show was troubled by faulty equipment (including the slides meant to visually display the story).
+- The live show was troubled by faulty equipment (including the slides meant to visually display the story).
 The band performed the entire double album, and only performed older, more recognized material in encores.
 Gabriel eschewed his trademark costumes for most of the show, and when he donned them for the second half, the overly elaborate designs prevented him from getting a microphone near his mouth, rendering the lyrics incomprehensible.